insque(3p) - phpMan

 the same type of structure, and any further members are application-

 specific.
-The first member of the structure is a forward pointer to
+The first member of the structure is a forward pointer to the

-the next entry in the queue.
-The second member is a backward pointer to
+next entry in the queue.
+The second member is a backward pointer to the

-terminated with null pointers.
+minated with null pointers.
 The names of the structure and of the

 pointer members are not subject to any special restriction.